The Rules of the Game

 - HARES ONLY – how deep we go in prize money will be based on the number of starters; fifteen starters is the minimum for five deep prize money; four starters for the masters premium.
 Masters are eligible for both masters and general prize money.
 See the Prizes page.

-- TORTOISES run for TORTOISE prize money, HARES for HARE prize money.
+- TORTOISES run for TORTOISE awards, HARES for HARE prize money.
 No matter how fast you run.
 No prize money for 50 MILERS.

 - Any objections or complaints must be made to the Race Directors within a reasonable time of completing the race.
 Like, within minutes of finishing.